aps831/packer-linuxmint/README.md

 To build all the boxes, you will need [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-We make use of JSON files containing user variables to build specific versions of Linux Mint.
+We make use of pkr.hcl files containing user variables to build specific versions of Linux Mint.
 You tell `packer` to use a specific user variable file via the `-var-file=` command line option.
-This will override the default options on the core `core_template.json` packer template.
+This will override the default options on the core `core_template.pkr.hcl` packer template.

 For example, to build Linux Mint 18.2, use the following:

-    $ packer build -var-file=mint-cinnamon-18.2.json core_template.json
+    $ packer build -var-file=mint-cinnamon-18.2.pkr.hcl core_template.pkr.hcl

 ## Building the Vagrant boxes with the build script

 We've also provided a wrapper script `bin\build.sh` for ease of use, so alternatively, you can use the following to build Linux Mint 18.2 for all providers:

-    $ ./bin/build.sh mint-cinnamon-18.2.json
+    $ ./bin/build.sh mint-cinnamon-18.2.pkr.hcl

 ## Contributing